hyunsooseol/snowCluster/README.md

 # snowCluster
 Cluster Analysis: This module allows users to analyze k-means and hierarchical clustering.
-Furthermore, it also provides various visualization results related to Principal Component and Correspondence Analysis.
+Furthermore, it also provides various visualization results related to Principal Component, Correspondence Analysis, and Multiple Factor Analysis.